 1. The seller must send the products ready for shipment to Amazon.
 2. Amazon takes care of shipping, storage, and returns management.

-1. Orders are received by the seller.
+1. The orders are received by the retailer.
 2. The supplier ships goods from their own warehouse to the customer.
-3. The seller handles returns management.
-The returns go back to the supplier.
+3. The retailer takes care of returns management.
+The returns go to the supplier.

 Storage costs

-The seller pays the storage fees to Amazon.
+The retailer pays the storage fees to Amazon

 Customer service

 1. Customer service is handled by Amazon.
-2. In the case of a return, Amazon often decides in favor of the customer.
+2. In the case of a return, Amazon often decides for the customer.

-The seller handles all customer service and relies on the statements of the supplier.
+The retailer takes over the entire customer service and relies on the statements of the supplier.

 Delivery times

-Online marketplaces (Amazon, eBay, Rakuten, etc.), own online shop.
+Online marketplaces (Amazon, eBay, Rakuten etc.), own online store.

 Customer base